JaydenBeckwith/HLAtyping/README.md

 ## Docker Images Used

-The following containers will be automatically pulled when the pipeline runs:
+The following containers will be automatically pulled when the shell script runs:

 | Tool          | Docker Image                                      |
 |---------------|----------------------------------------------------|